Survival Analysis with Graph-Based Regularization for Predictors: Simulation Study

-Consider a sparse Erd\H{o}s-R\'enyi predictor graph with a small edge formation probability $p_{0}$.
-Assume Gaussian distribution for the predictors: $(X_{1}, X_{2}, \dots, X_{p})^{\top} \sim N(0, \Omega^{-1})$, where $p = 100$ and $\Omega$ is an inverse covariance matrix whose off-diagonal entries equal $0.5$ with probability $p_0$ and $0$ with probability $1-p_0$.
+Consider a sparse Erd\H{o}s-R\'enyi predictor graph with a small edge formation probability $\rho_{0}$.
+Assume Gaussian distribution for predictors: $(X_{1}, \ldots, X_{p})^{\top} \sim N(0, \Omega^{-1})$, where $\Omega$ is an inverse covariance matrix whose off-diagonal entries equal $0.5$ with probability $\rho_0$ and $0$ with probability $1-\rho_0$.
 In practice, we compute $\Lambda = \Omega^{-1}$ using the {\it nearPD} transformation in the \texttt{R} package \texttt{matrix} \citep{matrix} to ensure that $\Lambda$ is positive definite.
-Let the true parameters be $\bbeta_{0} = \Omega \Lambda_{xy}$, where $\Lambda_{xy} = (c_{1}, c_{2}, \dots, c_{p})^{\top}$.
+As inspired by Remark \ref{rem1}, let the true parameters be $\bbeta_{0} = \Omega \Lambda_{xy}$, where $\Lambda_{xy} = (c_{1}, c_{2}, \dots, c_{p})^{\top}$.
 Let $c_{i} = 10$ for the top 4 predictors with maximum edges, and $c_{i} = 0$ otherwise.
 The survival time is simulated using the \texttt{R} package \texttt{coxed} \citep{kropko2019coxed} with a censor rate of 0.3.
-The training size is 100 and the testing size is 400.
+The training size is 100, and the testing size is 400.
 The hyper-parameters in each model are tuned by cross-validation using the training data.

-The experiment is repeated 50 times, and the results (mean and standard deviation) of the models are shown in Table \ref{tab: sparse0.01}, \ref{tab: sparse0.05}, and \ref{tab: sparse0.1} for $p_{0} = 0.01, 0.05, 0.1$, respectively.
-We see that the proposed method based on graph regularizer results in lower $\ell_{2}$ error and RPE, and higher c-index, compared to other regularizers and baseline models, regardless of the edge formation probability (see Table~\ref{tab: sparse0.01}, \ref{tab: sparse0.05}, \ref{tab: sparse0.1}).
+The experiment is repeated 50 times, and the results (mean and standard deviation) of the models are shown in Table \ref{tab: sparse0.1p10} for a small covariate dimension $p=10$ and $\rho_0=0.1$; in Table \ref{tab: sparse0.01}, \ref{tab: sparse0.05}, and \ref{tab: sparse0.1} for a larger dimension $p=100$ and $\rho_{0} = 0.01, 0.05, 0.1$, respectively.
+We note that 50 iterations, based on empirical observations, are both computationally efficient and sufficiently demonstrate the relative performance of the methods with low variability.
+We see that under small dimension $p=10$, the proposed method based on graph regularize results in the best performance or very close to the best.
+In the setting of $p=100$, the graph structure tends to be more obvious and important for inference, and the proposed method based on graph regularizer results in lower $\ell_{2}$ and $\ell_1$ errors and higher c-index, compared to other regularizers and baseline models, regardless of the edge formation probability (see Table~\ref{tab: sparse0.01}, \ref{tab: sparse0.05}, \ref{tab: sparse0.1}).
+Here Inf value in the table means that the error magnitude is significantly larger than others (usually much larger than $10^4$).
 As the edge formation probability $p_{0}$ increases, the performance of all models gets worse, but the graph-based regularization consistently results in better prediction than other models.